Pazdikan/dank-farmer/README.md

 I wanted to finish this tonight and push this shit publicly so I won't stop until this project is finished.

 Right now you'll probably get banned from Discord and blacklisted on Dank Memer.

+If you're really intrested in this project you can join my [Discord](https://discord.gg/dXjUapMtsy) to ask some questions or shit on me for this code (which will be fixed, i fucking promise)